vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

 - A full binary tree
   - A full binary tree is a binary tree in which each node has exactly zero or two children.
 - A complete binary tree
   - A complete binary tree is a binary tree, which is completely filled, with the possible exception of the bottom level, which is filled from left to right.
+  - The data structure Heap is a good example of a complete binary tree.

 ### Binary Tree Classifications

-### Full Binary Tree
+#### Full Binary Tree
 A full binary tree is a binary tree in which each node has exactly zero or two children.
 ```
                  1